Chapter 11: Fortune Upon a Dam

 "It is the work of the Shadow Queen," Merlee stated.
 "Where the castle once stood now has a palace.
 It has been deemed the Palace of Shadow."

 "Oh, no!"
-Nazuchi cried, seeing the image through the crystal ball.
+Nebule cried, seeing the image through the crystal ball.
 The four heroes and Merlee happened to notice them, with one person in the former not being happy.

-"Well well, if it isn't the guy who thinks he can get to the princess first!"
+"Well well, if it isn't the guy who thinks he can be the hero of this story!"
 Toadburt said in an annoyed tone.
-"It doesn't matter if you're sexy or not, 'cause you're not gonna be the hero of this story!"

 "Both of you quiet down!"
 Merlee snapped, silencing the two.
 She was focusing her magic on the crystal ball and tried to get a glimpse of the interior of the Palace of Shadow, but the dark power from the building was too strong.
 "I'm sorry, but it doesn't look like my crystal ball's power can breach through this darkness..."

 "Hey, who said you could talk?"
 Toadburt cut in.
-"Were were here first, you moron."
+"We were here first, you moron."

 "As much as I'd like to disagree with Toadburt here, he is right," Koopo agreed.
 "We came here to seek Merlee's help about these dark lands and how we can possibly stop the rulers causing this."